ashishnakhate20/portfolio/content/projects/100DaysofCode.md

 showInProjects: true
 ---

-This repository is dedicated to placement preparation.
+A platform dedicated to connecting food donors with those in need to reduce hunger and food waste.